 One of the signature characteristics of any Chettinad Curry is the masala.
 I am in love with the fragrant, flavorsome, fiery Chettinad masala from the wealthy community of Tamil traders, known as Chettiyars.

-If you are looking for an authentic taste, then try using the best available ingredients to make the curry paste.
+TIP: If you are looking for an authentic taste, then try using the best available ingredients to make the curry paste.
 Like, the whole peppercorns instead of black pepper powder, bright and crisp dry red chilies, and of course the fresh curry leaves.
-Altogether these ingredients create the gorgeous Chettinad masala.

 In case you are wondering about the spiciness of this curry paste, then don’t!
 Either remove the seeds from the red chilies to lessen the heat in the curry paste or reduce the number of chilies and peppercorns.

 About Prawn Masala

-Talking about the prawn masala, it does not take more than 30 minutes to get ready.
 What’s not to love about Chettinad Prawn Masala?
-It’s like all my favorite things, simmered in one pot – prawns, Chettinad masala, mustard oil and loads of spices.
+It’s like all my favorite things, simmered in one pot – prawns, Chettinad masala, mustard oil, and loads of spices.